The 37th Annual CRMPI PDC

 So is your gateway into the growing, worldwide network of permaculture designers, educators, entrepreneurs and activists who are creating a new environmental and social vision for the world.

 All that is just the beginning…

-We will talk about the principles and practices of creating lush, sustainable living systems in climates and bioregions ranging from coastal to arid.
+We will talk about the principles and practices of creating lush, sustainable living systems in diverse climates and bioregions from coastal to arid.
 We talk about how you can apply these principles in designing and building your garden and home, creating and using renewable energy systems, and co-creating social and economic systems that are healthy for both the planet and its human and nonhuman beings.
 And we look at ways in which you can create a sustainable livelihood based on these principles.

-So not only are you learning the essential concepts and practices of permaculture from a world renowned team of master teachers who imbue their work with rich depths of life wisdom…
+Not only are you learning the essential concepts and practices of permaculture from a world renowned team of master teachers who imbue their work with rich depths of life wisdom…

 Not only are you gaining the concepts and tools to design and engineer sustainable systems, such as forest gardens, renewable energy systems, water conservation systems, and other eco-technologies…

 But you’re putting your learning to use, hands-on!

 - passive and active solar greenhouses…